 They'll provide lunch for us and answer all of our questions.

-I have a companion story to this, actually, two companion stories.
+I have a companion story to this.

-This from the what is this from?
+This from the, what is this from?

 The Quad City Times.